Investors react to tentative US debt ceiling deal - ExBulletin

 Investors react to tentative US debt ceiling deal

-NEW YORK (Reuters) – U.S. President Joe Biden and Republican Congressman Kevin McCarthy have reached a tentative deal to raise the federal government’s debt ceiling to $31.4 trillion, ending a months-long standoff.
+NEW YORK, May 28 (Reuters) – U.S. President Joe Biden and Republican Congressman Kevin McCarthy have reached a tentative deal to suspend the federal government’s debt ceiling at $31.4 trillion, ending a long-running standoff. month.

 But the deal is still struggling to pass through Congress before the United States runs out of money to pay its debts in early June.